coderefinery/git-intro/_episodes/04-branches.md

 There are different branching strategies, but it is useful to think that a branch tells the story of a feature, e.g. "new login workflow" or "fixing bug in matrix inversion algorithm".

-Version control can be thought as people creating a common story with code to back the story up.
-Different groups have different practices of how they craft their story and especially how they want it to look like after the fact.

 ---